gabrielesh/collectionbuilder-workshop/markdown.md

-# Introduction to Markdown
+# Using Markdown to Write and Edit CollectionBuilder Pages
-This brief module provides instructions that give newcomers experience using Markdown, a markup language for adding formatting elements to plain text files.
-You can think of this module supporting your work by teaching you how to laydown the structural bones of a website.
+This brief module will give you experience using Markdown, a markup language for adding formatting elements to plain text files, to edit the About page of your sample project.
+This module will teach you how to add the content that gives your site meaning.
 Before we begin using Markdown, let's clarify what is Markdown and give it context.

 ## What is Markdown?
 Markdown is a plain text formatting syntax that helps to make writing for the Internet easier.
 It allows for a straight-forward way to structure text, links, images, code, tables, and lists within a plain text document without using tags like those used to markup plain text documents with HTML.